spruceid/ssx/examples/Readme.md

 # SSX Examples
 ## Overview
 This directory contains examples of how to use the various packages in the SSX Monorepo.
-The examples are can be run standalone or together.
+The examples can be run standalone or together.

 Frontend examples include
 - `ssx-test-dapp`